Craft Source x Native B

 Native B / Native Bush

 I go by two monikers depending on which space I’m working in - Native B and Native Bush.
 Although there are elements of each kept seperate, they are of course intertwined.
 I usually just refer to myself as an artist, keeping the gate open to move without being confined by definition.
 Over the past 2 years, I’ve been exploring the depths of my sonic and visual output.
-This means quietly experimenting with different facets of visual art, performing live as a vocalist, a lot of writing and too many amateur DJ sets.
+This means quietly experimenting with different facets of performance art, making noises with my mouth, a lot of writing and too many amateur DJ sets.

 I’m passionate about what I do because a lot of people fought hard for me to have the privilege.
 Expression helps you tap into that truth, that trust and the freedom that lies beyond.
 It was a matter of survival for them and it is now for all of us.
-So my passion rarely wavers, because the source is solid.
-Trying not to do that thing where you just look cool but do absolutely fucking nothing.
+So my passion rarely wavers, because the source is strong.
+Trying not to do that thing where you look cool but do absolutely fucking nothing to contribute.

-As a constantly shifting and evolving entity, trying to keep up with that let alone define it, is difficult and especially confusing to anyone having to listen to me explain it (I’m a gemini).
+As a constantly shifting and evolving entity, trying to keep up with that let alone define it is difficult and especially confusing to anyone having to listen to me explain it (I’m a gemini).
 If I had to, I’d lightly throw words around like NATIVE SPACE PUNK and COSMIC SLOP.
 ‘My style’ sometimes feels like a pie pyramid of rambling dust ready to topple over into the abyss with just the right angle of kick… That’s an honest reflection of the vessel trying to translate it!
-It’s all seeing, but really, has no clue what’s going on.

-I think the way I (try to) operate transfers into my creative work as instinctual guidance.
+I think the way I operate transfers into my work as instinctual guidance.
 There’s never any clear direction until I’m at least half way through the creative process; it’s organised scatter ha.
-When I allow it to flow, it reveals codes still being unraveled by my earth brain.
-I want to do them justice, but because of this unpredictable process I require a lot of solitude and indulgence to work through my humanness.
+When allowed to flow, it reveals things still being unraveled by mind.
 I’m always adjusting my space to feel safe and nurture creativity and that’s all I can really ask for in terms of physical environment.
-Sometimes I can struggle overcome ego, and create something tangible - workinonit!
+I still struggle with ego a lot… workinonit!

 My voice is my most important tool.
 It’s yours too!
 When I use it I’m not only speaking from my own experiences, but from those who’ve walked before me and ask me to speak on their behalf now.
 I’m sensitive in most aspects, light is necessary... enough to balance out the shadow.